ultravioletrs/cube-docs/docs/getting-started.md

 {"access_token":"<access_token>","refresh_token":"<refresh_token>"}
 ```

 The `access_token` field in the response is your API token, which will be used for authentication in future API calls.
+The `refresh_token` field is a token you can use to obtain a new access token once the current one expires.

 ## VS Code Setup